stonepros/stone/doc/stonefs/experimental-features.rst

 Experimental Features
 =====================

-CephFS includes a number of experimental features which are not fully stabilized or qualified for users to turn on in real deployments.
+StoneFS includes a number of experimental features which are not fully stabilized or qualified for users to turn on in real deployments.
 We generally do our best to clearly demarcate these and fence them off so they cannot be used by mistake.